namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 support it with Java, but I don't like Java that much.
 But I like Kotlin a lot, and it could be a way to support my clojure experiments.

+One question that might come up here is "Why not Scala?".
+I've held a low key interest in Scala for some time.
+It's supposed to combine functional programming with a more traditional paradigm to be considered a more practical language.
+While I find this enticing; it doesn't quite grab me the way Kotlin's syntax and design decisions did.
+But the ability to explore Scala later is definitely an attractive aspect of Kotlin.

 Rust would expand my view about how I program but Kotlin would expand my views on tooling.
 I use IDEs when required to at work, but for personal programming I prefer using Vim and the command line(on Linux, course).
 Kotlin really seems to encourage the use of an